Exhibitions & Museum

 The MHS Museum features changing exhibitions and programs spanning more than five centuries of Maine life.
 Drawing from the extensive collections of the Maine Historical Society, original exhibits feature art, artifacts, and documents that vividly bring Maine history to life.

-Below you will find information about our current exhibits, but many of our past exhibits live on in our Past Exhibits section.
-We hope you can visit our museum first hand.
+Below you will find information about our current exhibitions, but many of our past exhibitions live on in our Past Exhibits section.
+We hope you can visit our museum in person.
 Members receive free admission.

 Explore Past Exhibits.

 The Museum's diverse collection of over 15,000 artifacts includes paintings, prints, and other original works of art, clothing and textiles, decorative arts, Native American artifacts and archaeological material, toys, tools, glass and ceramics, political memorabilia, militaria, and industrial and domestic artifacts that illustrate life in Maine.

 Search the collections database to see our museum objects, photographs, autograph letters, some architectural drawings, and newspapers.
 This is a work in progress; please contact MHS collections staff at firstname.lastname@example.org for the most complete and accurate research.

 Research access to the museum collections is available by appointment.

 Contact the Chief Curator at (207) 774–1822 x236 or email@example.com for more information.